 What are the best authenticator apps?

-There are dozens of authenticator apps on the market, but a few that we would recommend are Authy, Microsoft Authenticator, LastPass and 1Password.
+There are dozens of authenticator apps on the market, but a few that we would recommend are Authy, Microsoft Authenticator (opens in new tab), LastPass (opens in new tab) and 1Password (opens in new tab).
 Google Authenticator is another popular option, but seeing as it doesn’t require either a password or biometric login, it’s a potential security gap in a process that is trying to eliminate them.

 Authy is a dedicated authenticator app and is expressly used for 2FA login, whereas Microsoft Authenticator, LastPass, and 1Password are password managers that have incorporated an authenticator component.
 Once you choose your authenticator app and have it installed, you can begin setting up 2FA for your accounts.